matteob2609/webserver/README.md

          version: 2

-- netplan try or sudo netplan apply //apply the changes on the previous file
+- netplan try or netplan apply //apply the changes on the previous file

 - apt install apache2 //install the Apache2 server